jolneetanky/tiny-kv/README.md

 ## Motivation

-This is my very first project in C++, meant for me to get a hang of the language and to as an introduction to systems programming.
+This is my very first project in C++, meant for me to get a hang of the language and as an introduction to systems programming.
 I thought a key-value store would be a good place to start due to its feasible implementation.

 ## Features (Current + Planned)